 KHH Sundance came into KHH care after running wild for many years and then his owner no longer able to care for him.
 Sundance is from the 2010 muster and KHH paid for him to go straight to a professional trainer where he was handled, gelded, feet and teeth done.

 Although he tolerated all this process, being an old boy, he has found it hard to adjust to being handled and we don’t feel we can rehome him, therefore he will remain under KHH care where he gets all he needs and is well cared for.
 Sundance is a beautiful black boy, approx. 14.1hh and around 20yrs old.
 He adores his carrots!

 Current KHH Horses available for Sale

 KHH Louie – Louie is now a year old (Born November 6th 2020) His Mum is KHH Dolly.
 Louie is a Kaimanawa x stationbred and we expect him to mature 15hh.
 He is a very fine build and moves beautifully.
 He’s a very sensitive wee boy so the right home will be a must for him.
-He has just been gelded and after abit more handling he will be available to his forever home.
+He has been gelded and handled and is now available to his forever home.

 Kaimanawa horses advertised on behalf

 Please contact us if you have a kaimanawa horse for sale and would like to include it on this page.

 Arobridge Elsie-Mae.
 Kaimanawa mare From muster June 2018. -rising 5 years.
 15.2hh (home measured).

 Pretty light bay.
 White socks, solid good doer, a leg in each corner, this girl is solid.